Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Case Study

 In enterprise networks with vulnerabilities of varying degrees, it is important to understand the impact of each vulnerability to be mitigated or fixed.
-In an attack graph, fixing a vulnerability can be simulated by setting the exploitability of the affected attack vectors to zero ($p_E=0.0$).
+In an attack graph, completely fixing a vulnerability can be simulated by setting the exploitability of the affected edges to zero ($p_E~=~0.0$).

-To demonstrate the usefulness of the model in analysing the impact of a single vulnerability on the attack, we perform a series of calculations, each after having simulated fixing one vulnerability.
-In each simulation run, we calculate the $C_{IN}$, $C_{OUT}$ and $CE[I_{S18}]$ after fixing one of the vulnerabilities and compare the results with those of the original attack graph.
-Here, the change signifies how much the expected cumulative impact changes on existing attack paths from the beginning of an attack ($S1$) to the relevant attack states.
-Since fixing a vulnerability results in at least one attack path having an attack vector with zero exploitability ($p_E = 0.0$), thus making the path infeasible, the impact is calculated only for the portion of the path that remains feasible.
+By setting the exploitability of a vulnerability to zero and rerunning the analysis, we can effectively measure the importance of an individual vulnerability to the cyberattack.
+This analysis can be used to prioritize the mitigation of the vulnerabilities in the network.
+As a demonstration, we performed a series of calculations, each after having simulated fixing one vulnerability.
+In each run, we calculated the $C_{IN}$, $C_{OUT}$ and $CE[I_{S18}]$ and compared the results with those of the original attack graph.
+Here, the change signifies how much the expected cumulative impact changed on existing attack paths from the beginning of an attack ($S1$) to the relevant attack states.
+Since fixing a vulnerability results in at least one attack path having a vulnerability with zero exploitability ($p_E = 0.0$), thus making the path infeasible, the impact was calculated only for the portion of the path that remains feasible.

-Figure~\ref{fig:rem_vuln_nodes_inbound_delta} depicts the relative changes of node-wise expected cumulative inbound impacts ($C_{IN}$) as well as their averages after mitigating a vulnerability.
+Fig.~\ref{fig:rem_vuln_nodes_inbound_delta} depicts the relative changes of node-wise expected cumulative inbound impacts ($C_{IN}$) as well as their averages after mitigating a vulnerability.
 Intuitively, one could assume that fixing the vulnerabilities that work as entry points into the network would have the biggest effect on the cumulative impact, as fixing these vulnerabilities often makes multiple attack paths impossible.
-This intuition is mainly supported by our results, as fixing foothold vulnerabilities seems to have the largest overall effect on $C_{IN}$.
+This intuition is mainly supported by our results, as fixing vulnerabilities that provide a foothold in the network seems to have the largest overall effect on $C_{IN}$.
 For example, \emph{DIRECT-ACCESS} has, on average, the highest relative change as measured by $C_{IN}$, whereas vulnerabilities that are exploited later in the attack, such as \emph{CVE-2018-7841}, have a significantly lower relative change.
 Since initially both $C_{IN}(4)=0$ and $C_{IN}(6)=0$, the relative change is also zero for these nodes, even when it is impossible to attack them after fixing the vulnerabilities that provide a foothold in these nodes.